m-weigand/Debye_Decomposition_Tools/Readme.txt

 be installed:

     sudo apt-get install python-sphinx python-sphinxcontrib.blockdiag
+	sudo apt-get install python-sphinxcontrib-programoutput

     pip install sphinxcontrib-programoutput

 Under Windows, the program was tested using the 'pythonxy' distribution (https://code.google.com/p/pythonxy/).
 Additionally, latex support ist required for all plots.
-The programs was tested with the Miktex distribution (http://www.miktex.org/).
-Miktex will install any required Latex packages as required.
+The programs were tested with the Miktex distribution (http://www.miktex.org/).
+Miktex will install any required Latex packages automatically as required.

 Installation
 ------------